Campaign of the Month: October 2017

 “On the contrary, Lord Savoy.
 Hear no evil, see no evil, and speak no evil, and you will never be invited to another party.”

 Harlequin never removes his mask.
 Even if he did, no one would recognize him.
 A few witnesses have reported seeing him feed through the mask, which they presume to be another product of Obfuscate.
-However, every known effort by other Kindred to pierce the “illusion” has failed, even by vampires centuries his elder and far mightier in the arts of Auspex.
-Harlequin’s only cryptic explanation for this has been, “My mask is flawless.”
+However, every known effort by other Kindred to pierce this “illusion” has failed, even by ones far older in the Blood than he.
+Harlequin merely explains this phenomenon with, “My mask is flawless.”
 He has been known to “remove” his mask and adopt less colorful attire when he wishes to be seen by mortals, but his features, age, and even gender are always different.
 No Kindred believe any of these guises are his true form.

 An entourage of four ghouls in similarly outrageous costumed attire trails behind Harlequin at all times.
 Their outfits change nightly: sometimes they look like they’ve stepped out of a Mardi Gras parade, dressed in finery to match their master’s, and at other times they look like they’ve stumbled out of an archaic insane asylum, clad in little more than rags.
 Their masks are just as varied and can range from spike-studded leather contraptions at home in a BDSM dungeon to uncannily realistic plastic renderings of sobbing infants’ faces.
 These ghouls habitually repeat whatever Harlequin says, often in unnervingly perfect sync with their domitor, but rarely speak words of their own.
 Harlequin sometimes converses with them, but just as often uses them as impromptu chairs, tables, and footstools.
 He often lets Kindred he likes make use of his ghouls in a similar capacity.
 It is unclear what practical function, if any, they actually serve.